efea/bunchofstuff/README.md

 * Minimum spanning tree generator.
   `Prim's algorithm was used for the mst generation.
 This piece of code assumes you already have a 'Graph' class where you generate a graph with G = (V, E, w) where V is the set of vertices, E is the set of edges and w is the corresponding weights to these edges. mstGenerator will return a set with the data (v,distance, parent(v)).
 Testing mstGenerator 10 times on random graphs with 100.000 vertices and 500.000 edges gave performance average of 0.9148642315 seconds.

+  * k-coloring solver.
+ `given a graph G and an integer k, solves if G can be colored with k different colors.
+Returns mapping from vertices to colors if possible. if it's not, returns false.
+Recursively backtrack searches all possible colorings. `